1. What Is OOPS ABAP?

-28. What are Abstract Classes and Methods in Object Oriented Programming?
+28. What are Abstract Classes and Methods in Object-Oriented Programming?

-Abstract Class: Classes which contain one or more abstract methods or abstract properties, such methods or properties do not provide implementation.
+Answer: Abstract Class: Classes which contain one or more abstract methods or abstract properties, such methods or properties do not provide the implementation.
 These abstract methods or properties are implemented in the derived classes (Sub-classes).

-Use of Abstract class: We can define some common functionality in Abstract class (Super-class) and those can be used in derived classes (Sub classes).
+Use of Abstract class: We can define some common functionality in Abstract class (Super-class) and those can be used in derived classes (Subclasses).

-29. What is Visibility of Component?
+29. What is the Visibility of Component?